 Opioids (narcotics) are used with or without non-opioids to treat moderate to severe pain.
+They are often a necessary part of a pain relief plan for cancer patients.
 These medicines are much like natural substances (called endorphins) made by the body to control pain.
 They were once made from the opium poppy, but today many are man-made in a lab.

 Here are some of the opioids used in cancer care.
 Some of the more common brand names are in parentheses.

 An “ER” behind the name of any opioid drug names stands for “extended release,” and is a sign that the drug is taken on a regular schedule to treat chronic pain.
 An “IR” stands for “immediate release” and means that the drug will work quickly and for only a short time.
 These rapid-onset opioids are used to treat breakthrough pain.
 Examples of these types of drugs are fast-acting oral morphine; fentanyl in a lozenge, “sucker,” or under-the-tongue spray.
 (These forms of fentanyl are absorbed from your mouth – they are not swallowed.)